 - low radiation length;

 - excellent stiffness and stability;

-- low value (close to zero) of the Coefficient of Thermal Expansion (CTE).
+- low value (close to zero) of the coefficient of thermal expansion (CTE).

-The omega piece is made of three layers of unidirectional, ultra-high modulus carbon fiber, with prepreg cyanate ester resin.
-The lay-up (0-90-0), 0.3 mm thick, has been optimized through an extensive design and test program.
-The choice of the prepreg material and of the lay-up has been done in order to achieve a longitudinal CTE as close as possible to the CTE of the impregnated C-C TMT, to minimize stave distortions due to cool down of the structure.
-The omega-TMT longitudinal CTE mismatch, less than 1 ppm, allows the stave to meet the stability requirements.
-The omega is bonded to the TMT using an adhesive1) featuring a very high peeling strength.
+The omega piece is made of three layers of unidirectional, ultra-high modulus carbon fiber, with cyanate ester resin.
+The lay-up (0-90-0) is 0.3 mm thick and has been optimized through an extensive design and test program.
+The choice of the material and of the lay-up has been done in order to achieve a longitudinal CTE as close as possible to the CTE of the C-C TMT, to minimize distortions due to cool down of the structure.
+The omega-TMT-longitudinal CTE mismatch, less than 1 ppm, allows the stave to meet the stability requirements.
+The omega is bonded to the TMT using an adhesive1) featuring a high peeling strength.

-A D-shaped (see part 3 in Figure 2) aluminum pipe, with 0.3 mm thick walls, is sandwiched in the TMT/Omega structure.
-It provides the cooling channel for the C3F8 coolant.
+A D-shaped (see part 3 in Figure 2) aluminum pipe, with a 0.3 mm thick wall, is located in the TMT/Omega structure.
+It provides the cooling channel for the C_3F_8 coolant.
 The aluminium tube is made of a 6061 Al-alloy, precisely shaped by extrusion to fit inside the omega piece with a clearance of 50 μ m.
 The tube hydraulic diameter is 4.15 mm, which allows cooling of two staves in series with an acceptable pressure drop.
 A pressure drop of about 50 mbar over one stave has been measured during the thermal tests.
 Thermal grease2) is used to fill the gap between the tube and the TMT.
 Use of this grease interface reduces the mechanical coupling between the tube and the C-C. This minimizes the stave distortion from cool down.
-The main characteristic required for the thermal compounds, is a good stability under radiation, and a good thermal conductivity (>1.5 W/mK).

-During the production of staves, several problems were encountered that forced a change in the design and fabrication.

-Corrosion.
-The original design had the aluminium pipe extremities coated with nickel, by an electroless process, in order to attach aluminium fittings by brazing.
+During the production of staves, several problems were encountered that caused a change in the design and fabrication.
+The original design had the ends of the aluminium pipe coated with nickel, by an electroless process, in order to attach aluminium fittings by brazing.
 Staves, before and after modules were loaded, went through a qualification process that used an aqueous solution as a coolant.
 The presence of water triggered a corrosion process in the aluminium pipes.
 The corrosion was due to a galvanic process where water and traces of halogen (like Cl) acted as an electrolyte.
-The effect of the galvanic corrosion that led in some cases to holes in the pipe, as may be seen in Figure 3.
+The effect of the galvanic corrosion led in some cases to holes in the pipe, as may be seen in Figure 3.